MrCheerful/Getting-and-Cleaning-Data---Course-Project/CodeBook.md

 Transformed data is saved in the file data_summary.txt

 ==================================================================
-Readme from original dataset   (further information features_info.txt follows)
+Readme from original dataset
+(scroll down for further information from features_info.txt)
 ==================================================================
 Human Activity Recognition Using Smartphones Dataset Version 1.0